|

 simple and straight-forward theory may explain why EverQuest is

+so addictive.
 The rewards cycle in EverQuest begins with instant

 gratifications.
 When you start a new character, everything you need